Review the following definitions of CASEL’s metrics and think about what to prioritize given your unique context.

 If you want to learn more, access CASEL’s updated criteria brief.

-To be considered for inclusion in the CASEL Guide to Effective Social and Emotional Learning Programs, a program or approach must have an evaluation that meets each of four evidence criteria.
+To be considered for inclusion in the CASEL Guide to Evidence-Based Social and Emotional Learning Programs, a program or approach must have an evaluation that meets each of four evidence criteria.
 These criteria involve (a) the type of research design used, (b) the setting in which the program was implemented, (c) the statistical findings, and (d) the types of outcomes demonstrated in the evaluation.

 CASEL reviews evaluations with demonstrated statistically significant, positive effects on treatment student and or teacher outcomes.